vberlier/narwhal/README.md

 > A magical unit testing framework for C.

-Unicorn makes it easy to test C programs and libraries by providing a very simple and straight-forward API.
-The framework strives to reduce boilerplate code as much as possible to make the process of writing tests more enjoyable.

-**:warning: Disclaimer :warning:**

-This project is experimental.
-I'm relatively new to the C ecosystem, and I initially only developed Unicorn for personal use.
-The reason why I'm open-sourcing it is because it's actually been working pretty well for me so far.
+Unicorn is a framework that makes it easy to write readable and maintainable tests for C programs and libraries.
+It lets you organise your test suite however you want using test groups, and allows you to build reusable testing components by introducing the powerful concept of test modifiers.

 ```c
 #include <unicorn/unicorn.h>